-Established by the family of Mr. Depew to provide a college scholarship for a diabetic student from one of the six Susquehanna County High Schools.
-The scholarship award for 2013 is $950.
+Established by the family of Mr. Depew to provide a college scholarship for a diabetic student from one of the six Susquehanna County high schools.
+Please submit from a medical professional written confirmation of diabetic condition.
+The scholarship award for 2014 is $1,200.

 Kingsley Civic Club Scholarship:

-Established by the Kingsley Civic Club to provide three annual college scholarships to Mountain View High School graduates who have maintained a 3.0 GPA in a college preparatory curriculum and who write winning essays regarding their greatest accomplishments in High School.
-The scholarship awards for 2013 are $550 for each student.
+Established by the Kingsley Civic Club to provide three annual college scholarships to Mountain View High School graduates who have maintained a 3.0 GPA in a college preparatory curriculum and who write winning 200-250 word essays regarding their greatest accomplishments in high school.
+The scholarship awards for 2014 are $650 for each student.

 Montrose Business and Professional Women's Scholarship:

 Provides a college scholarship to a graduate of a Susquehanna County high school who will further his or her education in preparation for entering the business or health care professions, or to an adult seeking further education.
 This scholarship will not be awarded in 2014 while the fund matures in value.
 Tax-deductible donations to the fund are always welcome.

 Mountain View School District Alumni Association Scholarship: